- Undergraduate Students

 The following procedures will be used to inform the Urbana University community about the status of the daily schedule on snow/ice days:

-- The dean of students will advise the switchboard, Campus Safety and the Office of University Advancement with appropriate information.
-Information will be provided to students through the campuswide alert system.
+- Information will be provided to students through the campuswide alert system.

 In addition to sharing the information through social media channels, the Marketing & Communications Office will also notify regional TV and radio stations if classes will be canceled or if the University will operate on a delayed class schedule.
 Those stations are: